Quick Answer

 Day Rate

 Common in management and strategy consulting.
 Typically 6-8x your hourly rate.
 Example: $200/hour = $1,200-$1,600/day.
 Day rates signal that you're not counting minutes — you're committing a full day of focus.
+They reduce the administrative burden of time tracking and give clients confidence they have your undivided attention.

 Project Rate